Some links on this page are affiliate links, to learn more about how we use these, read our disclaimer.

 1.6cm x 3.4cm x 8.5cm

-Opinel No°6 Knife: First Impressions
+Opinel No°6 Knife: The Review

-I bought the Opinel No°6 Knife after seeing it reviewed on a couple of youtube channels and was trying to put together my own cook kit.
+I bought the Opinel No°6 Knife after seeing it reviewed on a couple of yoYouTubeutube channels and was trying to put together my own cook kit.
 Opinel is a French company that has been making knives since the 1800s and you don’t get to stick around for that long without learning a thing or two along the way.

 The Viroblock